metarex-media/mrx-tool/HELP.md

 the the first essence) is encompassed in a single content package, which may contain several essence keys, until a new key frame essence is encountered.
 The essence keys for the frame wrapped data, follow the generic container pattern.

-Each essence key one has an essence count,  at the 14 byte, with a count from 1 to 127 the essence count is the number of essence items in the content package .
+Each essence key one has an essence count, at the 14th byte, with a count from 1 to 127 the essence count is the number of essence items in the content package.
 The 16th byte is the element number, this is a unique value amongst essence keys of the same type.
 The element number is the incremental count of this element type, if three frame wrapped data elements are present then they will have